- All categories

 The Challenge Test allows for the verification of the microbiological stability of the tested sample over time (storage and use).
 The test involves contaminating the sample with standardized strains of microorganisms (bacteria, yeasts, and molds) and subsequently evaluating the variation in microbial load by plate counting (CFU/ml) of the number of viable microorganisms at defined time intervals.
 The microbiological stability of the sample is then verified based on the observation of the reduction in microbial load of the individual microorganisms within a specific time frame, according to specific acceptability criteria.

-CHALLENGE TEST CTFA
+CHALLENGE TEST CPCP

 Challenge Test enables the assessment of the microbiological stability of a tested sample over time (storage and use).
 This test concerns the contamination of the tested sample with standardized strains of microorganisms (bacteria, yeast and mould) and the subsequent measurement of the microbial load variation by plate count (UFC/ml) of the number of living microorganisms at defined time intervals.
 Based on the observation of each microorganism’s microbial load decrease within a certain time interval, the microbiological stability of the sample is verified according to specific acceptability criteria.